 Effective treatment of rosacea requires a highly motivated patient willing to devote the time it takes to control the condition.

-When ocular rosacea is present, treatment usually consists of lid hygiene measures that include daily cleansing:
+When ocular rosacea is present, treatment usually consists of eyelid hygiene measures that include daily cleansing:

-Moistened Q-tips can remove debris and oily secretions.
+Moistened cotton swabs can remove debris and oily secretions.

-Most eye doctors will prescribe long-acting tetracyclines such as doxycycline, which can be taken once or twice a day.
+Most eye care professionals will prescribe long-acting tetracyclines such as doxycycline, which can be taken once or twice a day.
 Furthermore, doxycycline, unlike traditional tetracycline, can be taken with food and milk products without preventing absorption in the body.

-If you have rosacea, avoid "triggers" such as spicy foods and alcohol, which can cause inflammation.
+If you have rosacea, avoid triggers — such as spicy foods and alcohol — that can cause inflammation.

-Dry eye syndrome, which often accompanies rosacea, should be treated with non-preserved artificial tears (eye drops) as often as four times daily or more.
-A home humidifier also may help.
+Dry eye syndrome, which often accompanies rosacea, should be treated with non-preserved artificial tears (eye drops) as often as four times a day or more.
+A home humidifier may also help.

 If these measures are insufficient, punctal plugs can easily close the tear drainage ducts.
-Punctal plugs can be removed if necessary, but another possible measure is punctal cautery (burning of the tear duct openings), which is relatively permanent.
+While punctal plugs can be removed if necessary, another possible measure is punctal cautery (burning of the tear duct openings), which is relatively permanent.

-Finally, topical metronidazole (an anti-parasitic agent) may be used on the skin and in many people is very effective for the rosacea-related dermatitis.
+Finally, topical metronidazole (an anti-parasitic agent) may be used on the skin and in many people, it is very effective in treating rosacea-related dermatitis.
 The medicine appears to have local anti-inflammatory and immunosuppressive effects.
-Because this treatment is not available in ophthalmic preparations, you should not apply the medicine directly to eyelids.
+Because this treatment is not available in ophthalmic preparations, you should not apply the medicine directly to your eyelids.

-If you have rosacea, your doctor will likely advise you to avoid triggers that may cause inflammation, such as stress, spicy foods and alcohol.
+If you have ocular rosacea, your eye care professional will likely advise you to avoid triggers that may cause inflammation, such as stress, spicy foods and alcohol.